Select Committee statement

 I am sure my hon.
 Friend joins me in the sadness we feel that Burma is not currently able to seek re-admittance to the Commonwealth because of these very tragic events that, sadly, she has done nothing to prevent.
 There is of course a role for the Commonwealth in the region and more widely.
 We should also welcome the words of Archbishop Tutu in condemning the silence of the State Counsellor.
 Frankly, it is only voices like his that carry a weight that is equal to hers.

 We welcome the report from the Foreign Affairs Committee and agree with the conclusion that any repatriation must be safe and voluntary.
 Does the hon.
-Gentleman agree that, in order to ensure that there is no repatriation that does not meet these conditions, the United Nations High Commissioner for Refugees must have access on both sides of the border?
+Gentleman agree that, to ensure that there is no repatriation that does not meet these conditions, the United Nations High Commissioner for Refugees must have access on both sides of the border?

 The hon.
 Lady makes an extremely valid point.
 Of course, we called in this report for absolute access in various areas, and for the special representative of the Secretary-General—Special Representative Patten—to have access, as she is expected to do this week, to the capital.
 But that needs to go further.
 The hon.
 Lady is absolutely right that the representatives of the UN High Commissioner for Refugees need access on the ground, not just with the Government.